 History of the Castle

 Schloss Neuschwanstein is one of the four decadent castles that crazy King Ludwig II of Bavaria built but never finished and is one of his most popular castles.
 It sits perched atop an Alpine mountain overlooking the Schwangau valley below.
+The castle was built as a retreat for King Ludwig II as well as in honor of Richard Wager, a German composer who Ludwig sponsored and had quite an obsession with his stories!

 The castle that stands there today replaced the ruins of a medieval castle to make way for the new castle that King Ludwig II had planned to replicate and was planned to be his personal retreat since it was not big enough to house the royal court.
 As the king paid for the building of this castle out of his own pockets and not from the Bavarian treasury, he needed to borrow lots of money, ultimately leading to bankruptcy.
 It was built in 1869 and finished around 1892.